eduardopdev/exploringCSS/README.md

 # exploringCSS
-this project aims understanding and exploring CSS possibilities from the ground up
+this project aims at understanding and exploring CSS possibilities from the ground up